 Title: Section 415.3 - Residents' rights

-415.3 Residents' rights. (a) The facility shall ensure that all residents are afforded their right to a dignified existence, self-determination, respect, full recognition of their individuality, consideration and privacy in treatment and care for personal needs and communication with and access to persons and services inside and outside the facility.
-The facility shall protect and promote the rights of each resident, and shall encourage and assist each resident in the fullest possible exercise of these rights as set forth in subdivisions (b) - (h) of this section.
+415.3 Residents' rights. (a) The facility shall ensure that all residents are afforded their right to a dignified existence, self-determination, respect, full recognition of their individuality, consideration and privacy in treatment and care for personal needs, and communication with and access to persons and services inside and outside the facility.
+The facility shall protect and promote the rights of each resident, and shall encourage and assist each resident in the fullest possible exercise of these rights as set forth in subdivisions (b) - (i) of this section.
 The facility shall also consult with residents in establishing and implementing facility policies regarding residents' rights and responsibilities.

 (1) The facility shall advise each member of the staff of his or her responsibility to understand, protect and promote the rights of each resident as enumerated in this section.

-(2) The facility shall fully inform the resident and the resident's designated representative both orally and in writing in a method of communication that the individuals understand the resident's rig s and all rules and regulations governing resident conduct and responsibilities during the stay in the facility.
+(2) The facility shall fully inform the resident and the resident's designated representative both orally and in writing in a method of communication that the individuals understand the resident's rights and all rules and regulations governing resident conduct and responsibilities during the stay in the facility.
 Such notification shall be made prior to or upon admission and during the resident's stay.
 Receipt of such information, and any amendments to it, shall be acknowledged in writing.
 A summary of such information shall be provided by the Department and posted in the facility in large print and in language that is easily understood.

-(3) The written information provided pursuant to paragraph (2) of this subdivision shall include but not be limited to a listing of those resident rights and facility responsibilities enumerated in subdivisions (b) through (h) of this section.
+(3) The written information provided pursuant to paragraph (2) of this subdivision shall include but not be limited to a listing of those resident rights and facility responsibilities enumerated in subdivisions (b) through (i) of this section.
 The facility's policies and procedures shall also be provided to the resident and the resident's designated representative upon request.

 (4) The facility shall communicate to the resident an explanation of his or her responsibility to obey all reasonable regulations of the facility and to respect the personal rights and private property of other residents.